 3. Don’t use a heart rate monitor for pacing in anaerobic intervals

-If you do short intervals with a length of less than 3 minutes it is most often not a good idea to use your heart rate monitor for pacing.
-Heart rate values are ever so slightly delayed and represent your physiological response to past training.
-In contrast, a power meter represents your current external workload.
-Anaerobic intervals should be done on feeling or optimally by pacing with a SRM crank, PowerTap or similar.
+If you do short intervals with a length of less than 3minutes and don’t repeat them over and over again, then it is not a good idea to use your heart rate monitor for pacing.
+The reason is that your heart rate is delayed in the first 2-3 minutes of the intervals and thus will not reflect your current work.
+Instead, anaerobic intervals should be done on feeling or optimally by pacing with an SRM crank, PowerTap or similar.

 4. Analyze your heart rate data